-To further enhance Oregon DWS's ability to assist water systems with identified problems and to develop capacity, the Technical Assistance DWSRF set-aside is used to contract with outside technical service providers.
-Through Oregon's DWSRF, contracts have been established with drinking water circuit riders to provide short-term (typically 10 hours or fewer) on-site technical and engineering assistance for community water systems serving populations under 10,000, as well as nonprofit transient and nontransient water systems.
+To further enhance Oregon DWS's ability to assist water systems with identified problems and developing capacity, the Technical Assistance DWSRF set-aside is used to contract with outside technical service providers.
+Through Oregon's DWSRF, contracts have been established with drinking water circuit riders to provide short-term (typically 10 hours or fewer) on-site technical and engineering assistance for Community water systems serving populations under 10,000, as well as nonprofit transient and nontransient water systems.
 For these systems, services are free.

-Beginning with the 2022-2027 circuit rider contract, Oregon will also use state general funds to provide technical assistance to water systems that are not eligible for traditional circuit rider assistance, excepting only federally owned water systems.
+Under the 2022-2027 circuit rider contract, Oregon contributes state general funds to provide technical assistance to water systems that are not eligible for traditional circuit rider assistance, excepting only federally owned water systems.
 As above, these services are intended to provide short-term technical and engineering assistance (typically 10 hours or fewer) and are provided free of charge.

-On-Site Technical Assistance: The contractor receives requests for assistance directly from the water system, as well as requests initiated by state and county staff.
-Contractors perform quick response, one-on-one technical assistance that aids in solving shortterm operational problems, assists with compliance-related issues, and provides technical, managerial and planning information to system operators and administrators.
+On-Site technical assistance: The vendor receives requests for assistance directly from the water system, as well as requests initiated by state and county staff.
+Vendor perform quick response, one-on-one technical assistance that aids in solving short-term operational problems, assists with compliance-related issues, and provides technical, managerial, financial information to system operators and administrators.
 Services are generally restricted to 10 hours or fewer per system without prior approval from DWS management.
-DWSRF Program Assistance: The contractor also assists systems seeking DWSRF financing by providing pre-engineering design reports to initiate the loan process and helping systems complete the DWSRF loan application form.
+DWSRF program assistance: The vendor also assists systems seeking DWSRF financing by providing pre-engineering design reports to initiate the loan process and helping systems complete the DWSRF loan application form.